William J. Cameron: Alcoholism

 Mrs. Stanley Ruddiman, a friend of Henry Ford's, suggests that Cameron may have had a drinking problem as early as his days at the Detroit News, believing he started drinking there to be "one of the boys."
-By the time he started working at Ford, Cameron was most certainly an alcoholic.
+By the time he started working for Ford, Cameron was most certainly an alcoholic.
 This made for some conflict with Ford, who was known to be a teetotaler.
 Ford had concern for Cameron and tried to help prevent him from drinking when he could, providing him an attendant, and medical care at Henry Ford Hospital.
 Ford viewed Cameron's alcoholism as an illness that could be cured.
-During the days of Prohibition, when Ford would find out about a place where Cameron would be getting alcohol, Ford would have it closed down.
+During the days of Prohibition, when Ford would find out about a place where Cameron was getting alcohol, Ford would have it closed down.

 Cameron's drinking also caused friction with Howard Rand, who had run for Massachusetts state office on the Prohibition Party ticket.
-It is not clear whether Cameron's drinking problem caused the ultimate breach between them, but Cameron ceased to play a significant role in the federation after the late 1930s, and the headquarters was moved from Detroit where Cameron lived, to Massachusetts where Rand was located.
+It is not clear whether Cameron's drinking problem caused the ultimate breach between them, but Cameron ceased to play a significant role in the Federation after the late 1930s, and the headquarters was moved from Detroit where Cameron lived, to Massachusetts where Rand was located.